Have you ever asked yourself why you do the things you do, or why you want the things you want?

 When we are extrinsically motivated, we perform acts and services, that we might find tedious or even emotionally draining in exchange for rewards which may be tangible (salaries, promotions, trophies) or psychological (praise, recognition, fame).

-This type of motivation can be instrumental in helping us to establish comfortable lifestyles for ourselves and our dependants, for example when we work for a certain amount of hours each week in exchange for a paycheck at the end of the month.
+This type of motivation can be instrumental in helping us to establish comfortable lifestyles for ourselves and our dependents, for example when we work for a certain amount of hours each week in exchange for a paycheck at the end of the month.

 It can also stimulate us to chase after our dreams with our end goals in sight.
 Such as when we undertake studies which might be boring and hard in order to acquire the necessary skills to become eligible for employment.